Some of the numbers presented in this website may not be the most recent available

 The Dolphin project, that sends piped gas to the UAE, began producing in 2008 and GTL plants came onstream in 2007 and 2011.

-The North field still has the potential to grow output even though 14 LNG trains in 2 plants are already in production.
+The North field still has the potential to grow output even though many LNG trains in 2 plants are already in production.
 Globalshift believes that the actual production profile of gas and NGLs will be dependent on world markets rather than gas availability.

 QATAR